ethanbass/chromConverter/README.md

 ###### Exporting files

-If you'd like to automatically export the files, include the argument `export = TRUE` along with the path where you'd like to export the files (`path_out`) and the desired file format (`export_format`).
+If you'd like to automatically export the files, include the desired file format (`export_format`) and the path where you'd like to export the files (`path_out`).
 Some parsers (e.g. `OpenChrom` and `ThermoRawFileParser`) need to export files for their basic operations.
 Thus, if these parsers are selected, you will need to specify an argument to `path_out`.

 ```
 library(chromConverter)